 Civil Rights Advisory Committee Facts

-What the Committee Does Do: ||What the Committee Does Not Do: |
+What the Committee Does Not Do:

 Serves as an advisory body to the NRCS Deputy Equal Employment Opportunity Officer (DEOO).
 The STC is the DEOO for NRCS in Florida.

 Makes recommendations to the DEOO regarding policies, practices, and procedures as they affect equal opportunity and civil rights.

 It does not involve itself in specific cases of the EEO Complaint Process or the Grievance System.

 Assists the DEOO in the development of an Affirmative Employment Program and Outreach Plan for Florida.

 Provides assistance to the DEOO in assessing the progress being made on action items in the Affirmative Employment Program.

 Serves as a sounding board to concerns and problems presented by NRCS employees.

 Makes recommendations to the DEOO regarding ways to address employee concerns and problems.

 Provides information to NRCS personnel about the Equal Opportunity Program, Affirmative Employment Program action items and work being done by the Committee.

 Directs employees needing Equal Opportunity information or assistance to the proper official.

 Florida Program Contact

-Jason Bird, Chairperson, Civil Rights Committee, 352-338-9561.
+Michael Bush, Chairperson, Civil Rights Committee, 352-338-9547.